symfony/symfony-docs/session.rst

         // the table could not be created for some reason }

-If you prefer to set up the table yourself, it's recommended to generate an empty database migration with the following command:
+If you prefer to set up the table yourself, it is recommended to generate an empty database migration with the following command:

 .. code-block:: terminal